mstorsjo/llvm-mingw/README.md

     docker build .

-In addition to building the toolchain itself (just like `build-all.sh` does), this also builds a few demo apps to show and verify that the toolchain works.

-Other branches in this repo might contain patches that might not have been merged upstream yet, and tests of building third party projects using the toolchain (in the branch `demoapps`).

 Individual components of the toolchain can be (re)built by running the standalone shellscripts listed within `build-all.sh`.
 However, if the source already is checked out, no effort is made to check out a